-EPA and site partners regularly seek out opportunities to support reuse at the Site.
+EPA and its remedial action partners regularly seek out opportunities to support reuse at the Site.
 These include new agricultural uses as well a new cultural tourism project centered around the Catholic 40 site.
-Another project is underway to evaluate the feasibility of siting renewable energy facilities on part of the Site.
-Recently, opportunities to develop a splash park and expand greenspace are also being considered.
-Looking forward, EPA and site partners will work closely to further identify and coordinate additional reuse opportunities that provide the most benefit for site communities.
+Another project is underway to evaluate the feasibility of siting renewable energy development on part of the Site.
+Construction of a splash park and play area are underway on a remediated property in Miami and the local communities are considering the expansion of greenspace as well.
+Looking forward, EPA and its remedial action partners will work closely to further identify and coordinate additional reuse opportunities that provide the most benefit for site communities.